 Conclusions

 No spatial dataset can ever claim to know the "truth" of the whole of marine biodiversity.
 AquaMaps and IUCN range maps show strong agreement for many well-studied species, but substantial differences illustrate uncertainty in our understanding of spatial distribution for many others.
 Although many other approaches exist for species distribution modeling, these two are the largest approaches applied globally across a broad range of marine taxa.
 Method-driven differences in commission and omission errors produce clear and significant disagreement in species range descriptions between AquaMaps and IUCN datasets.
-Conclusions drawn from each of these datasets would paint dramatically different pictures of global marine biodiversity or the effectiveness of conservation management decisions.
-Identifying and addressing differences in these datasets will increase their utility for research and conservation actions.
+Conclusions drawn from each of these datasets could paint dramatically different pictures of global marine biodiversity or the effectiveness of conservation management decisions.

 Effective management and protection of marine species depends on a robust understanding of where species exist and where they do not; without this knowledge we risk wasting resources protecting low-value regions while missing opportunities to protect critical ones.
 By identifying the differences between these two important and fundamentally different marine species range datasets and understanding the likely mechanisms causing these discrepancies, we improve our ability to develop strategic and effective conservation policy that supports a resilient ocean ecosystem.